-(After Ball’s Yard) the next private houses were in Pleasant Place….which was down Queen’s Terrace (at the south side of the Co-op Grocery Hall) …. and if we look to the opposite side of South Street we would see Burgin Yard.
+Below Gregory’s orchard …. and after Ball’s Yard, the next private houses were in Pleasant Place otherwise called Queen Terrace (at the south side of the Co-op Grocery Hall) …. and if we look to the opposite side of South Street we would see Burgin Yard.

 The first tenants were…..

 The Columbine family — the three children would be John, Adeline and William Brailsford.

 Mr. William Campbell, tailor, with two daughters, Lucy and Annie.

 The family of tailor William Campbell who was the brother of Abraham Mitchell’s wife Ann.

 William married Sarah Elizabeth Outram in March 1848.

 Their daughter Lucy was born in March 1851 and Annie was the younger of female twins born in December 1853.